William-Thomas-Andrews/DATA_201/README.md

-This repository is for my work in my William and Mary DATA 201 class.
+This repository is for my work in my DATA 201 - Intro to Data Science course at the College of William and Mary.

 Personal notation on my notebooks: